Johnny Tapia is a name synonymous with boxing. A multi-weight world champion who competed in the ring on a relatable level for the fans.

 A little enthusiastic during his first paid bout, Tapia eventually carded a four-round draw with Efren Chavez, an unheralded boxer who fought only once more after the clash.

 Fifteen further victories followed as Tapia pushed to a USBA title shot.
-What many didn’t know at the time, was the fact Tapia was battling significant demons outside of the ring.
+Many didn’t know at the time that Tapia was battling significant demons outside of the ring.

 Addicted to cocaine and embroiled in a gangland world, Tapia was juggling his career with a far darker side to his persona.

-The further Tapia rose and the more accolades which came his way, the bigger the responsibility fell on him on the outside.
+The further Tapia rose, and the more accolades came his way, the bigger the responsibility fell on him outside.

 Despite making four defenses of his belt and working towards a world title shot in late 1990, his world would come crashing down before it truly began.